tiffanyluu/petrealm/README.md

 - PostgreSQL (AWS RDS): Stores pet data with persistence across sessions.

 ### Deployment & CI/CD (in progress)
-- Current hosting platform for the frontend.
+- Vercel: Current hosting platform for the frontend.
 - Serverless Framework: Simplifies deployment of backend resources to AWS.
 - AWS Amplify: In progress — migrating frontend hosting to Amplify with CI/CD.